swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 }
 ```

-The protocol must specify the a constraint on the `ActorSystem` in which it specifies the kind of `SerializationRequirement` it is able to work with.
+The protocol must specify a constraint on the `ActorSystem` which specifies the kind of `SerializationRequirement` it is able to work with.
 This serialization requirement must be a protocol, and existing distributed actor functionality already will be verifying this.

 Checking of distributed functions works as before, and the compiler will check that the `distributed` declarations all fulfill the `SerializationRequirement` constraint.
 E.g. in the example above, the parameter type `String` and return type `String` both conform to the `Codable` protocol, so this distributed protocol is well formed.